 “I am asking the Secretary of Health and Human Services (Xavier Becerra) and the Attorney General to initiate the administrative process to review expeditiously how marijuana is scheduled under federal law,” Joe Biden said.
 “Federal law currently classifies marijuana in Schedule I of the Controlled Substances Act, the classification meant for the most dangerous substances.
 This is the same schedule as for heroin and LSD, and even higher than the classification of fentanyl and methamphetamine, the drugs that are driving our overdose epidemic.”

 It is unclear where the review process will go exactly.
 Nor is it clear how long it will take.

 “The Administration must work collaboratively with Congressional leadership to repeal America’s failed marijuana criminalization laws,” Altieri explained.
-“Action can only be taken by descheduling cannabis and repealing it from the U.S. Controlled Substances Act, thereby regulating it in a manner similar to alcohol.”

 The NCIA thinks that legalization would make it so that “Main Street cannabis businesses can supplant underground markets.”